Discover the benefits of egg donation for advanced maternal age

 - Beginning the egg donation cycle.
 When parents select their ideal donor, we guide them as they complete the necessary legal and financial requirements.
 As the donor moves through the egg donation cycle, we keep the parents informed.
 If the female partner will carry the pregnancy, she may also begin certain fertility medications.

 - Undergoing the embryo transfer.
 The last step of egg donation is the embryo transfer.
-If the parents have opted for a fresh cycle, a doctor will transfer one of the embryos that resulted from the egg donation cycle to the mother’s uterus soon after the donor cycle.
-Mothers who have elected a frozen cycle will work with their doctor to select the best time for the embryo transfer.
+With a frozen cycle, women will work with their doctor to select the best time for the embryo transfer.

 We’re honored to help patients utilize donor eggs on their journey to take home a healthy baby.
-Contact us for more information about egg donation for advanced maternal age.
+Contact us for more information about this treatment option.